medurubharath/Git-Commands-Detailed-Repo/Readme.md

-What is Git?
+What is Git ?

 		Free and open source version control system

-What is version control?
+What is version control ?

 		The management of changes to document,computer programs,large websites and other collection of information

-What is difference git and github?
+What is difference git and github ?

 		git    : Its a tool that track the code changes github : Its a websites where you can host all your repositories in remote